 With guidance from the updated strategic plan, leaders and stakeholders can begin a process of determining the best means to address identified needs and meet the organization’s goals.
 This is an opportune time to bring in the budget and space programming expertise of a design-builder or construction manager.

 The first step in this process relative to building infrastructure is to determine whether existing facilities are adequate to meet the mission now or into the future.
-In other words, does the company currently possess the necessary footprint, layout and equipment to meet anticipated growth or changes in services?
+In other words, does the organization currently possess the necessary footprint, layout and systems to meet anticipated growth or changes in services?
 Even if the answer is yes, it may remain necessary to engage construction services to make building modifications for improved efficiency and to install new or relocated equipment.